-What is bone china and why do we love drinking tea from it?
+What is bone china and why we love drinking from it

 It's 10am in suburban Perth circa 1991, and five elderly ladies are getting ready for battle.
 They park their white Honda/Mazda/Toyota sedans kerbside, and make their grand entrance into the 'Good Room'.
 Pastel outfits prevail.